jingyq1/DECT-1/enhancement_model/code/README.md

-# DenseNet and Deconvolution Neural Network (DD-Net) for image enhancement
+# DenseNet and Deconvolution Neural Network (DD-Net) for Image enhancement

 DD-Net is a convolutional neural network that is used for computed tomography image enhancement.
 The network uses DenseNet blocks for building feature maps and Deconvolution for image reconstruction.
 DD-Net shows superior performance compared to state of the art CT image reconstrucion/enhancement algorithms.